MakeSchool-Tutorials/Tutorial-Template/P00-Getting-Started/content.md

 Images can also be included by full URL.
 This should be avoided in favor of images being stored in the tutorial repository.

+## Asset Naming

+Any asset that lives locally in an `asset` folder should adhere to the following naming convention:

+`placement_number-section-name_image-title`

+break down of each part of the string:

+- `placement_number`: the order in which the image appears on the chapter.
+For example, if this is the first image in the chapter, it should be `01`.
+If it's the fifth image in the chapter, it should be `05`
+- `section-name`: name of the section.
+Can be abbreviated if the section name is long.
+For example, if the section name is "JS fundamentals", write `js-fundamentals`.
+If the section name is "Wow this is a really long title", then just write `wow-this-is`.
+  - If abbreviating, use your best judgement.
+Try to keep it to no more than 3 words
+- `image-title`: Brief descriptive title for the image.
+For example, if the image is of a comment box component, write `comment-box`

+### Combined Example

+Let's say you have an image of an illustration of DFS, and it's in the section named "Learning DFS" of chapter 4, and it's the second image in the tutorial.
+The image would be named the following:

+`02_learning-dfs_dfs-illustrated.png`

+### What Assets should follow this?

+Anything living in the `asset` folder of each chapter.
+This includes:

+- images
+- videos (MP4/MOV)
+- PDFs
+- Anything else that lives in the `asset` folder of a chapter

 ## Lists

 ### Unordered lists